Acid Reflux, Indigestion, GERD, Heartburn, High Stomach Acid, Acidity

 Is It Really High?

 Before we actually accept it is high stomach acid, you need to read about low stomach acid.
 I know, I know; that sounds the opposite of what you are having but, trust me, the symptoms are exactly the same and LOW rather than high stomach acid is much more common.
+Even in mainstream medicine, it is a known fact that about 30% of GERD patients turn out to have normal stomach acid levels.
 In practice, it rarely turns out to be actual high stomach acid.
 Promise.
-Check that out first.

 If you don’t believe me, try this quick test first.
 Next time you feel some acid (given that you know you don’t have an ulcer or raw broken skin etc that you could make worse!), try putting a teaspoon of fresh lemon juice in a little water and drinking it.
 If your acid gets worse, yup; it could be too high.
 Take some milk of magnesia or your usual antacid to bring it back down.
 Most often, though, it won’t change or it actually improves.
 That’s your clue it is probably low.
 Honest.

-For more on this subject, see the Low Stomach Acid page.
+For more on this whole subject of hypochlorydia, see the Low Stomach Acid page.